newatoms/beta/projects/collaborating-helps-understand/post.md

 Each individual's worldview is made up of countless experiences and perspectives.
 People easily switch between these views, as can be seen while navigating traffic in the city:

-No matter what vehicle we are on or in, we feel like *we* are at the center of traffic.
+No matter what vehicle we use, we feel like *we* are at the center of traffic.
 We feel that everyone should comply to *our* rules.
 When we're commuting on a bike, we just want to get from A to B as fast as possible.
 Everyone participating in the the city's movement is standing in the way of that goal.
 But when we're in a car, we feel like both cyclists and pedestrians are hazardous.
 They are unpredictable projectiles that don't follow the rules—rules that would make traffic safe, if only everyone would comply to them.

 > The most effective method for upgrading knowledge is by cooperating with others